arpanchoudhury/qmlspectrum/README.md

 ## References

-If you are using the program and the bigQM7ω dataset distributed here, please consider citing the following article and the QML code.
+If you are using the program and the bigQM7ω dataset distributed here, please consider citing the following references.

 #### 1. bigQM7ω dataset and full-spectrum modeling
 [_Quantum Machine Learning Transition Probabilities in Electronic Excitation Spectra across Chemical Space: The Resolution-vs.-Accuracy Dilemma_](https://arxiv.org/abs/2110.11798)